opencitations/time-agnostic-library/README.md

 In the event that the execution should stop due to unforeseen causes, it will resume from where it was interrupted.

+## Contributing

+We welcome contributions to the time-agnostic-library!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute, including:

+- Setting up the development environment
+- Testing procedures
+- The release process
+- Commit message format

+## Changelog

+All notable changes to this project are documented in the [CHANGELOG.md](CHANGELOG.md) file.
+The project follows [Semantic Versioning](https://semver.org/spec/v2.0.0.html) and uses the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) format.